pyeventsourcing/eventsourcing/docs/topics/features.rst

 purists for maximum longevity), you might start by replicating the library classes.

-**Worked examples** — a simple example application, with an example entity class, example domain events, an example factory method, an example mutator function, and an example database table.
+**Worked examples** — a simple example application, with an example entity class, example domain events, and an example database table.
+Plus lots of examples in the documentation.